 An 83-year-old, 7-7 tie with Wisconsin does not the stuff of legend make.
 The previous sentence was a lie.

-The final 1 in Auburn’s current 1-1-1 record vs. the Badgers was instantly the stuff of legend, and a completely underrated (and barely even remembered) chapter in Auburn’s big game history.
-Chances are you’ve never heard about it, but leading up to the 1931 season it was all anyone in Auburn was talking about.
+The final 1 in Auburn’s current 1-2-1 record vs. the Badgers was instantly the stuff of legend, and a completely underrated (and barely even remembered) chapter in Auburn’s big game history.
+Chances are you’ve never heard about it, but leading up to the 1931 season?
+It was all anyone in Auburn was talking about.

 For starters, it was Auburn’s first real intersectional game in five years—or eight years, depending on who was writing.
 Half the people previewing the Wisconsin game seemed to have forgotten about Auburn’s 1926 game vs. Marquette (what with it being played in Auburn, and against, you know, Marquette).
 As far as some papers were concerned, Auburn’s last tangle with Yankees was the 1923 Army game at West Point.

 But these weren’t just any Yankees, this was Wisconsin, and in the early 30s, Wisconsin was nothing to sneeze at.
 In the early 30s, Wisconsin was doing the sneezing, and anything else it wanted to do.
-Auburn was literally going up against the big boys.
-Whatever they were feeding them up in the Badger State in the late 20s and early 30s, it was working.
+Auburn was literally going up against the big boys—whatever they were feeding them up in the Badger State in the Depression years was working.
 Actual quote from the Plainsman: “The Badgers were the heaviest team encountered by the Plainsmen during the year, all of their players being well-proportioned and adapted physically for the game of football.”

-In fact, the word from Madison was that Wisconsin basically deemed it a glorified practice game, the icing on a cupcake trifecta: Bradley Polytechnic from Illinois, North Dakota State, and Alabama Polytechnic from some town called Auburn.
+In fact, the word from Madison was that Wisconsin basically deemed it a glorified practice game, the icing on a cupcake trifecta: Bradley Polytechnic from Illinois, North Dakota State, and Alabama Polytechnic from some one-horse southern burg called Auburn.

 Auburn was a three-touchdown underdog, some said four.
 A polywhatever school from the South with nearly 2,000 students vs. a major Midwest university with a total enrollment of nearly 10,000?
 A school so big it was discussing building a “University City” to make sure there were enough toilets for everyone?
 Auburn had no chance!
 But hey, at least it might teach the scrawny little scrappers some solid life lessons, toughen them up for next week’s game vs. Georgia Tech …